 Do you know how to tell your story?
-A job interview is essentially a test of your storytelling skills – you have to explain your career and your skills in a way that shows that you are a valuable asset for the employer.
+A job interview is essentially a test of your storytelling skills – you have to explain your career and your skills in a way that shows that you are a valuable asset to the employer.
 You don’t want to just say you are a team player or that you are diligent – you want to show it by telling a story about a time that you exhibited those traits (try the C-A-R-s or S-T-A-R-s method next time you have an interview!).
 You are telling a story every single time you explain your career.
 Your elevator pitch is a story.
 Networking is telling a story.
-Even CEO’s of companies use storytelling to pitch their company and motivate employees.
+Even CEOs of companies use storytelling to pitch their company and motivate employees.
 Sorority recruitment taught me the storytelling skills I need to interview and network with confidence.

 During recruitment you are telling a story – you are telling the story of your sorority experience in a way that conveys how special and unique your sisterhood is and what it has to offer the potential new member.
 You don’t want to just say that you love having a house on campus – you want to explain your experience.
-I read an article that explained that, “one way to do this is to use lots of ‘language of the senses,’ or LOTS.
+I read an article that explained that “one way to do this is to use lots of ‘language of the senses,’ or LOTS.
 When telling a story, share with us what you see, smell, feel, taste, and hear.
 When you trigger a sense in someone, you bring them into the story with you.’
-Stories convey emotions, make the listener more engaged, and cause the listener feel more connected to the storyteller.
+Stories convey emotions, make the listener more engaged, and cause the listener to feel more connected to the storyteller.

 I had another reminder of the impact of storytelling when someone tweeted at The Levo League saying that they had gone through sorority recruitment, and ultimately joined a chapter, because of my article series.
 The articles are comprised of sorority sister’s stories about their experiences and the benefits of being involved in Greek Life.
 Our collective stories made an impact.